parmoo/parmoo/README.rst

 ParMOO's base has the following dependencies:

  * Python_ 3.8+
+ * jax_ -- for algorithmic differentiation and just-in-time (jit) compilation
  * numpy_ -- for data structures and performant numerical linear algebra
  * scipy_ -- for scientific calculations needed for specific modules
- * pyDOE_ -- for generating experimental designs
  * pandas_ -- for exporting the resulting databases

 Additional dependencies are needed to use the additional features in